40 Best Louisiana Recipes From Louisiana Woman Blog

 Cajun Roux Recipe And An Easy Lesson

 This Cajun Roux Recipe is easy to follow and a delicious start to many Cajun dishes.
-You only need heat, flour and oil, a heavy pot, and a spoon with some mean stirring abilities.
+You only need heat, flour, oil, a heavy pot, and a spoon with some serious stirring skills.
 I'll show you how!

 Smothered Okra For Gumbo